 The wonderful Mercado Central with its incredible range of fresh food is a must-see of Valencia.
 The Central Market is one of the most beautiful market halls in the world and one of the top attractions of Valencia.
 In addition to fruit, vegetables, baked goods, meat and fish, there are also snacks for take away.
 Tip: between exits 3 and 4 is the Central Bar by star chef Ricard Camarena, where you can get delicious tapas, bocadillos and other small delicacies.
 The huge Art Nouveau hall (in spanish called Modernismo) was opened in 1928.
 The market opens from 7:30 am to 3:00 pm, closed on Sundays.

 The rather unassuming Convento de Santo Domingo at Plaza de Tetuán, is a very beautiful monastery.
 The cloister with its green courtyard and richly decorated gothic arches is well worth a visit.
 In the background of the photo, you can see the tower of the monastery.

 Santo Tomas recalls the Baroque church "Il Gesù" in Rome, built in 1580.
 The church of Santo Tomas is also known as "Iglesia de la Congregación" and was completed in 1736.
 The stone with a slight red shade, makes Santo Tomas one of the most beautiful churches in Valencia.

-At the triangular Plaza de Ayuntamiento you can see all the magnificent buildings of the 20th century, such as the town hall, the main post office and large hotel and office buildings.
-Even the sidewalks are partially made of polished marble.
-The Plaza de Ayuntamiento is a very elegant square in the center of Valencia.
+At the triangular Plaza de Ayuntamiento are all the magnificent buildings from the beginning of the 20th century, such as the town hall, the main post office and large hotel and office buildings.
+Even the sidewalks are partly made of polished marble.
+The Plaza de Ayuntamiento is a very elegant square and the city center of Valencia.
 During the spring festival there is a fireworks display every day at 2 p.m.